 - Attack paths

-Every recommendation in Defender for Cloud has an associated risk-level that represents how exploitable and impactful the security issue is in your environment.
-The risk assessment engine takes into account factors such as internet exposure, sensitivity of data, lateral movement possibilities, attack paths remediation, and more.
-Recommendations can be prioritized, based on their risk levels.
+Every recommendation in Defender for Cloud has an associated risk level that represents how exploitable and impactful the security issue is in your environment.
+The risk assessment engine takes into account factors such as internet exposure, sensitivity of data, lateral movement possibilities, and attack path remediation.
+You can prioritize recommendations based on their risk levels.

-Currently, risk prioritization is in public preview and therefore doesn't affect the secure score.
+Currently, risk prioritization is in public preview and doesn't affect the secure score.

 To create custom recommendations for Azure subscriptions, you currently need to use Azure Policy.